lnfernux/lnfernux.github.io/_posts/2023-06-04-MicrosoftSentinel-PushTIfromMISP.md

 ## MISP server

-1. Create a new Azure VM called MISP running Ubuntu LTS 20.04:
+1. Create a new Azure VM called MISP running **Ubuntu LTS 20.04**:

     ![MISP VM](/img/MISP/MISP_VM.png)

-2. All default settings except for adding an NSG with only port 22 open to my IP address for SSH access, and changed the username to `misp`.
+2. All default settings except for **adding an NSG with only port 22 open to my IP address for SSH access**, and changed the username to `misp`.
 3. Followed the [MISP installation guide](https://misp.github.io/MISP/INSTALL.ubuntu2004) to install MISP on the VM by running the following command:

 ```bash